TV newcomers 'True Detective,' 'Orange' storm Emmys race

 "I am shocked and thrilled and shocked and really, really excited," said Caplan.
 "Champagne before 6 a.m. is OK, right?”

-The 66th Emmy Awards will be broadcast live from the Nokia Theater in downtown Los Angeles on Aug.
+The 66th Emmy Awards will be broadcast live from the Nokia Theatre in downtown Los Angeles on Aug.
 25.

 (Additional reporting by Lisa Richwine in Los Angeles and Patricia Reaney in New York)